jnozzi/cocoadev.com/SiteContent/General/PreferencesLocation.markdown

 ----

 In the Identifier field.
-That's where you fill in your [[CFBundleIdentifier]].
+That's where you fill in your General/CFBundleIdentifier.

 ----